-Studied from a comparative perspective, the major events that have shaped France since 1945 and affected French reactions within its borders and in the international community.
-Special attention will be paid to cultural and political perceptions of the United States in the French community.
+Taught in French.
+Studied from a comparative perspective, a broad cultural survey of 21st century France and its changing identity in a globalized world.
+As a necessary background, the course surveys briefly recent historical traumas of the 20th century whose unresolved legacies affect French reactions within its borders and in the international community.
+Special attention will be paid to France's cultural and political perceptions of the United States.
 Offered every spring.